build-on-aws/content/tutorials/real-time-sentiment-analysis-with-kafka-and-sagemaker/index.md

 ![Open SageMaker Studio](images/open_studio.png)

-Once you'll land into Amazon SageMaker Studio,
+Once you'll land into Amazon SageMaker Studio, select JumpStart:

 ![Select JumpStart in  Amazon SageMaker Studio](images/JumpStart.png)

 Here you can search for one of already existing and trained models.
 We want a model that is trained to do text classifications.
 Different models have different advantages and disadvantages, select a model taking into account type of text you want to analyse and the length of text snippet.
-Social media messages from Mastodon are quite short so we will go for a model "DistilBERT Base Multilingual Cased".
+Social media messages from Mastodon are quite short, so we'll go for a model "DistilBERT Base Multilingual Cased".
 You can find it by using the search bar.
 Select the one for text classification:
 ![select-model.png](images/Fselect-model.png)

-Click to deploy the model and wait till it being prepared:
+Click to deploy the model and wait till it has been prepared:
 ![deploy-model.png](images/deploy-model.png)

-When the model is deployed open the demo notebook.
-You'll be prompted to set up notebook environment, you can agree to suggested values.
+When the model is deployed, open the demo notebook.
+You'll be prompted to set up notebook environment, you can agree to suggested values:

 ![open-notebook.png](images/open-notebook.png)